DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 It was vicious slime creature.

 While it does poses the core like other spirits, massive cells inside prevent bullets from reaching it.
-And upon sword attack it would wrapped and caught inside the slime body.
+And upon when sword slashes, it would be wrapped and caught inside of the slime body.

 -Neither guns or swords are effective.

--Even if you blast it into pieces, they would quickly gather and revive.
+-Even if you blast it into pieces, they would quickly gather and regenerate.

 It could go from human size to a size of the building.